galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 >    - *"Number of polishing iterations"*: `1`
 >    - *"Reduced contig assembly coverage"*: `Disable reduced coverage for initial disjointing assembly`
 >
->     The tool produces four dataset outputs : consensus, assembly graph, graphical fragment assembly and assembly info
+>     The tool produces four datasets : consensus, assembly graph, graphical fragment assembly and assembly info

 {: .hands_on}

-***TODO***: *Consider adding a question to test the learners understanding of the previous exercise*

-> ### {% icon question %} Questions
+> ### {% icon question %} Question
 >
-> 1. Question1?
+> 1. What the different datasets obtained correspond to ?
-> 2. Question2?

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-Answer for question1
-> > 2.
-Answer for question2
+The first dataset (consensus) is a fasta file containing the final assembly (1397 contigs/scaffolds).
+> > The second and third dataset are assembly graph files
+> > The fourth dataset is a tabular file (assembly_info) containing extra information about contigs/scaffolds.
 > >
 > {: .solution}
 >
 {: .question}

-## Assembly metrics with **Fasta Statistics**
+## Genome assembly metrics with **Fasta Statistics**

-*Fasta statistics* displays the summary statistics for a fasta file.
+***Fasta statistics*** displays the summary statistics for a fasta file.
 In the case of a genome assembly, we need to calculate different metrics such as assembly size, scaffolds number or N50 value.
 These metrics will allow us to evaluate the quality of this assembly.

-> ### {% icon hands_on %} Hands-on: Fasta statistics
+> ### {% icon hands_on %} Hands-on: Fasta statistics on Flye assembly
 >
 > 1. {% tool [Fasta Statistics](toolshed.g2.bx.psu.edu/repos/iuc/fasta_stats/fasta-stats/1.0.3) %} with the following parameters:
 >    - {% icon param-file %} *"fasta or multifasta file"*: `consensus` (output of **Flye** {% icon tool %})
 >
 {: .hands_on}

-***TODO***: *Consider adding a question to test the learners understanding of the previous exercise*
+> ### {% icon hands_on %} Hands-on: Fasta statistics on reference assembly
+>
+> 1. {% tool [Fasta Statistics](toolshed.g2.bx.psu.edu/repos/iuc/fasta_stats/fasta-stats/1.0.3) %} with the following parameters:
+>    - {% icon param-file %} *"fasta or multifasta file"*: `Mucmuc1_AssemblyScaffolds.fasta`
+>

+{: .hands_on}

 > ### {% icon question %} Questions
 >
-> 1. Question1?
-> 2. Question2?
+> 1. Compare the different metrics obtained for Flye assembly and reference genome.
+> 2. What can you conclude about the quality of this new assembly ?

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-Answer for question1
+We compare the metrics of the two genome assembly :
+> > The Flye assembly : 1397 contigs/scaffolds, N50 = 201 kb, length max = 776 kb, size = 48.8 Mb, 36.6% GC
+> > The reference genome : 456 contigs/scaffolds, N50 = 202 kb, length max = 776 kb, size = 46.1 Mb, 36.7% GC
+> >
 > > 2.
-Answer for question2
+Metrics are very similar, Flye generated an assembly with a quality similar to that of the reference genome
 > >
 > {: .solution}
 >
 {: .question}

-## Assemblies comparison with **Quast**
+## Genome assemblies comparison with **Quast**

-QUAST = QUality ASsessment Tool is a tool to evaluate genome assemblies by computing various metrics.
-We will use to compare our genome assembly with a reference genome.
+Another way to calculate metrics assembly is to use ***QUAST = QUality ASsessment Tool***.
+Quast is a tool to evaluate genome assemblies by computing various metrics and to compare genome assembly with a reference genome.
+The manual of Quast is here : [Quast](http://quast.sourceforge.net/docs/manual.html#sec3)

 > ### {% icon hands_on %} Hands-on: Task description
 >